Radhi-Hudijan/AdminPanel-React/README.md

 ## Deployment

 The app is deployed on Netlify.
-You can access it here:[NoorBooking App](https://noor-booking.netlify.app/)
+You can access it here:[Admit Dashboard App](https://admin-dashboard-interface.netlify.app/)

 ## Contributing